laszlostark/random-selector-webapp/README.md

   - [ ] Change save() method to accept lists as input
 - [ ] Edit system
   - [ ] Delete entire list
+- [ ] Randomization
+  - [ ] exclusion of items from randomization without deletion from the list